Tipser/slate/source/includes/_tipser-elements.md

 ### Product Image

-Displays the full-size version of the currently selected product image.
+Displays the full-size version of the active product image.
+With some configuration options it can be also use to change the active product image.

 ```jsx
 <ModularProduct productId="5c751cf82d3f3b0001bcec8c">